flyingpeakock/Console_sudoku/README.md

 * _notitle_ does not print the title
 * _nomode_ does not print the mode the user is currently in
 * _clean_ is equivalent to _noinstructions_, _nocoords_, _notitle_ and _nomode_
-* Any number can be passed as an argument to specify the number of unknowns
+* Any number can be passed as an argument to specify the number of unfilled squares

 None or all of the arguments may be passed to the program.